 - Quiet time – One of my needs is solitude and sometimes I just need to withdraw and have some time to myself.
 This rejuvenates me and allows me to pray and think through whatever is stressing me out.

-Getting 8-10 hours of sleep is optimal for our health and crucial for balancing our hormones.
+Getting 8-10 hours of sleep is optimal and crucial for balancing your hormones.
 The ideal time to sleep is between 10 PM and 6 AM because of the way your body was naturally designed to release certain hormones.
-Unfortunately, insomnia has always been a problem for me (thank you, hormone imbalance), so I’ve had to create a bedtime routine that helps me get to sleep easier.
+If sleep is a struggle for you, be sure to check out our 5 Key Nutrients That Promote Sleep.

-- Sleepy Tea – Not always necessary, but I know when I need it.
-You can buy an herbal blend that’s great for sleep (I’m a huge fan Yogi Bedtime Blend and Celestial Seasonings Vanilla Sleepytime tea) Plain old chamomile tea helps, too.
+- Sleepy Tea or Extract– Not always necessary, but I know when I need it.
+You can buy an herbal blend that’s great for sleep (I’m a huge fan of Sleepy Time Herbal Extract) Plain old chamomile tea helps, too.
 If you’re pregnant, make sure the herbs are pregnancy-safe.